-- 4.10.1 The Council, as your employer, has a duty under the law to ensure, so far as is reasonably practicable, your health, safety, wellbeing and welfare at work. - 4.10.2 The Chief Executive may delegate many of the responsibilities to Strategic Directors, Heads of Service, and line managers.
-However, the Chief Executive retains the overall accountability and responsibility. - 4.10.3 All employees must play their part in achieving the highest possible standards of health and safety and rigorously comply with all aspects of the Health and Safety Policy as it highlights the Council's vision for health and safety and everyone's role in achieving this.
+- 4.10.1 The Council, as your employer, has a duty under the law to ensure, so far as is reasonably practicable, your health, safety, wellbeing and welfare at work. - 4.10.2 The Chief Executive may delegate many of the responsibilities to Executive Directors, Directors and line managers.
+However, the Chief Executive retains the overall accountability and responsibility. - 4.10.3 All employees must play their part in achieving the highest possible standards of health, safety and wellbeing rigorously complying with all aspects of the Health and Safety Policy as it highlights the Council's vision for health and safety and everyone's role in achieving this.
 As an employee, you have legal duties as well.
-You must: - Follow the training you have received when using any work items provided - Always use safety/protective equipment that is supplied - Take reasonable care of your own and other people's health and safety who may be affected by what you do. - Co-operate with your line manager on health and safety. - Inform your line manager of any health and safety risks. - 4.10.4 Health and Safety law posters are displayed on notice boards within your building/work area.
-You must report all accidents, incidents, near misses and dangerous occurrences that happen as a result of your work.
+You must: - Co-operate with your employer or other person (i.e. line manager, senior management) in respect of your health and safety duties and follow all instructions, control measures, training, procedures, etc. (written and verbal) to protect your own and other people's health and safety.
+Always follow relevant arrangements (i.e. risk assessment controls, safe systems of work, procedures, etc) to avoid health and safety risks, and consult your line manager on any areas of concern.
+Take reasonable care of your own and other people's health and safety who may be affected by what you do. - Co-operate with your line manager on health and safety.